Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Broncos stats and trends

-- In Denver's 15 games this year, it has seven wins against the spread.

-- This year, the Broncos have one against the spread win in two games as an underdog of 6.5 points or more.
+- The Broncos have covered the spread once this year when underdogs by 7.5 points or more (in two chances).

-- Denver's games this year have gone over the total in three out of 15 opportunities (20%).
+- Denver's games this year have hit the over in 20% of its opportunities (three times in 15 games with a set point total).

 - Denver is 3-0 against the spread and 3-0 overall in games when it puts up more than 27.4 points.